erwald/blog/posts/the-astra-zeneca-vaccine-will-save-lives.md

 ⇒ the FDA will have approved the AstraZeneca vaccine for use in the U.S., `95%`.
 ⇒ at least one elected official from one of the listed countries will have admitted that it was a mistake to suspend vaccinations, `70%`.

 This is all so draining.
 I am European.
 I love Europe.
-But this is a frustrating mess ...
+But this is a frustrating mess.

 [^1]: My source here & below is [Die Zeit](https://www.zeit.de/politik/ausland/2021-03/astrazeneca-corona-impfstoff-impfungen-gestoppt-thrombose-nebenwirkungen).
 Belgium's health minister has [spoken out](https://twitter.com/BNODesk/status/1371563480449486848) in favour of continuing vaccination, so I added it to the list of the praiseworthy.
 [^2]: ibid.